react-native-google-signin/google-signin/android-guide.md

 ## FAQ

 #### A. My project includes other react-native plugins which have different google play services versions.
-What to do ??
+What to do?

 in `android/app/build.gradle` exclude google play services from the plugins you use.
 Like this: